 The complete area being purchased spans from 1940 to 1980 Lakewood Road.
 This includes all properties along Route 9.
 In order to pay for this, a total of $9.785 million in bonds will be allotted by the city of Toms River, NJ.

 The overall goal of the purchase is to not only decrease the volume of houses being built within the township, but also to protect the land in addition to changing the zoning of the parcels to a highway business.
-We’ve provided plumbing services in Toms River for years, so we want to ensure that we’re able to continue to provide these services to local residents.
+We want to ensure that we’re able to continue to provide our plumbing services to local residents.

 Currently, permit fees are as expensive as they have ever been due to the number of homes being built in the area.
 The Building Department stated recently that the highest permit they have seen so far for a single month totaled almost $500,000.
 Most of the expensive permits have been for homes being built in the North Dover area.